 Wine Tasting at a Local Vineyard

 Speaking of tradition and supporting the youth who keep it going, enter the wine portion of our tour with a young, passionate winemaker in Naxos.
-As Scott and I finish our WSET Level 3, I set out on this month in the Cyclades with a mission to visit vineyards and/or wineries on every island that afforded me the opportunity.
+As Scott and I finish our WSET Level 3, I set out on this month in the Cyclades with a mission to visit vineyards and/or wineries on every island that afforded me the opportunity (check out my full post on wine tasting in the Cyclades for more).
 Greeks consume 95% of the wine produced in the country so unless you’ve made it a mission to familiarize yourself with Greek wines, they’re probably very unfamiliar (with the exception of Santorini’s famous assyrtiko).
 This was the part I was most excited about and it was made better through random happenstance; one of those things that happens on a journey that make you feel like there was something bigger at play.

 The night prior to our tour Scott and I nestled up into a wine bar in Naxos despite our tiredness.
 Oinohoros, located near Agios Giorgios, is a wine bar and shop that celebrates Greek wines.
 Konstantinos, the owner/bartender/doer of all things there, was there when we moseyed on up to the bar to chat about Greek wines.
 He didn’t provide us a wine list.
 He was the wine list.
 We spoke about our likes and dislikes and he poured us up each a glass of vino that he thought we’d vibe with, explaining the history and winemaking of each.
 (For the record, he nailed it for both of us.)
 We were impressed.
 This was definitely the best wine bar we’d been into in Greece.
 As we settled our bill, we told Konstantinos that we were excited to be heading out on a food and wine tour in Naxos with Philema Tours the next day where we were going to do some wine tasting at a local vineyard.